hiredmaybe67/SWE-Internships-summer-2027/info/README.md

+# Insider Advice -- Questions from the Top Companies

 # Google💻
 #### 📨 Getting an Interview
 -  OA isn't automatic.
 Applying early is VITAL due to the high volume of applications.